Before the lesson

 - How do I want others to show their respect for me?

 Pupils needing extra support: Can use the Activity: Being respected for the main activity as it provides a structure.

 Pupils working at greater depth: Add to the main activity by also including how they can show Being thoughtful and polite towards other people. to these groups of people/in this situation.

 Ask the children to look again at their Anticipating that something will happen a certain way. and then remind them that we should treat others how we want to be treated ourselves.

 Are there any expectations the children feel they need to work on and perhaps don’t show the Being thoughtful and polite towards other people. to others that they would expect themselves.
 Ask them to share this with someone in the class they Relying on someone to do something for you, such as keeping a secret or doing you a favour…..

 Over the next week the children can remind each other about respect and make a note of when they see respectful The way that somebody acts around other people..

 At the end of each day you could ask children to share any examples of respect they have seen.
 Or you could ask them to write down any examples of respect and put them into a respect box or onto a respect display.

 Assessing pupils' progress and understanding

-Pupils with secure understanding indicated by: Understanding what respect is and how I should be respected.
+Pupils with secure understanding indicated by: Understanding what Being thoughtful and polite towards other people. is and how I should be respected.